lfanciullo/Fanciullo_etal_2020_dust_mass_systematics/README.md

 2 --- Reading and rewriting the opacity files
 ---------------------------------------------

-This section corresponds to section 2.1 of the main article.
+Described here are the scripts that do the processing described in section 2 of the main article.
 Open IDL in the main directory and run the following:

 ~~~IDL
     opacity_reprocess, 'M98', /savedata